DataDog/hiring-engineers/answers.md

 ![alt text](screenshots/screenshot2.png)

 #### Creating a Custom Check
-In this next section we will create a custom check called 'my_metric' that tests a random interval on our instance
+In this next section we will create a custom check called 'my_metric' that tests a random interval on our instance that submits the metric every 45 seconds.

 ```